 Help for tenants facing eviction and harassment

-Lawful eviction processes
+Lawful eviction processes for tenants

 Your landlord must follow strict procedures if they want you to leave their property, depending on the type of tenancy agreement you have and the terms of it.
 If they don’t, they may be guilty of illegally evicting or harassing you.

-• you haven’t paid the rent
+• you have not paid the rent

-• you’re engaging in antisocial behaviour
+• you are committing antisocial behaviour

 Help and advice